 Practices that are serious about providing the right custom treatment for each patient offer the full range of refractive surgery options, including LASIK, PRK, Refractive Lens Exchange, and SMILE.

-In order to be able to create the best custom treatment for your individual needs, Heart of Texas Eye Institute offers all of the above, meaning you can be sure you will receive the ideal treatment option to achieve the clearest possible vision.
+In order to be able to create the best custom treatment for your individual needs, Heart of Texas Eye Care offers all of the above, meaning you can be sure you will receive the ideal treatment option to achieve the clearest possible vision.